manuelapop/task-manager/README.md

 This is a task Manager project that will add a task and update the status either complete or pending.

 Asp.net on the backend and React on frontend.
 It is dockerized.
+It was set up on a Mac computer.

 To run it: